muratk5n/thirdwave/en/README.md

 ---

-Reminder the Blue Origin New Shephard used liquid H2 as fuel.

----

 Which tech was used for that I wonder

 CNBC: "‘World’s first fossil-free steel’ produced in Sweden and delivered to Volvo"